DarkGhostHunter/Laraguard/README.md

 This middleware works much like Laravel's `verified` middleware: if the User has not enabled Two-Factor Authentication, it will be redirected to a route name containing the warning, which is `2fa.notice` by default.

-You can implement the view easily with the one included in this package, with a URL to point the user to enable 2FA:
+You can implement the view easily with the one included in this package, optionally with a URL to point the user to enable 2FA:

 ```php
 use Illuminate\Support\Facades\Route;